-If you are afraid of missing the expiry date, you can always visit JPJ’s website for all the information related to your driving license.
+If you are afraid of missing the expiry date or don’t have your driving license with you, you can always visit JPJ’s mySIKAP website or simply check your MyJPJ app for all the information related to your driving license.
 You can check the expiry date as well as the last time you renewed your license.
 All you need to do is:

 - Mini UTC Sentul, Kuala Lumpur

 - UTC Negeri Sembilan in Seremban, Negeri Sembilan

 - Mini UTC Sungai Petani, Kedah

 - UTC Melaka, Melaka

 - UTC Pahang in Kuantan, Pahang

 - UTC Kelantan in Kota Bharu, Kelantan